MrSaints/www-jekyll.fyianlai.com/about/index.md

 Hello!
 My name is Ian, and welcome to my personal website.

 I'm an autodidact, full-stack web developer (minus mobile development) who is currently based in London.
-I'm also recent graduate in BSc.
+I'm also a recent graduate in BSc.
 International Relations.

 As a self-proclaimed, full-stack web developer (or a web unicorn, to borrow from contemporary startup lingo), I have amassed approximately 10+ years worth of experience working in both backend, and frontend web development.